jradd/django-newproj-template/readme.md

 ### You will be using SASS with the Compass and Susy frameworks.

-[Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) installes the Compass and Susy frameworks and [provides a starting point for styling](https://github.com/jbergantine/compass-gesso).
+[Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) installs the Compass and Susy frameworks and [provides a starting point for styling](https://github.com/jbergantine/compass-gesso).

 ### Your site will be optimized for search engines.